-Cambridge International AS & A Level For Centres in Mauritius
+Syllabus Cambridge International AS & A Level For centres in Mauritius Chinese Language 8681 Chinese 9715

-Chinese Language

-Chinese

-For examination in November 2019
+For examination in November 2020, 2021 and 2022.

-Changes to the syllabus for 2019 The latest syllabus is version 1, published September 2016 There are no significant changes which affect teaching.
+Changes to the syllabus for 2020, 2021 and 2022

+The latest syllabus is version 1, published September 2017.

+There are no significant changes which affect teaching.

 You are strongly advised to read the whole syllabus before planning your teaching programme.

-You are strongly advised to read the whole syllabus before planning your teaching programme.
-You are strongly advised to read the whole syllabus before planning your teaching programme.
+Cambridge Assessment International Education is part of the Cambridge Assessment Group.
+Cambridge Assessment is the brand name of the University of Cambridge Local Examinations Syndicate (UCLES), which itself is a department of the University of Cambridge.

-Cambridge International Examinations retains the copyright on all its publications.
-Registered Centres are permitted to copy material from this booklet for their own internal use.
-However, we cannot give permission to Centres to photocopy any material that is acknowledged to a third party even for internal use within a Centre.
+UCLES retains the copyright on all its publications.
+Registered centres are permitted to copy material from this booklet for their own internal use.
+However, we cannot give permission to centres to photocopy any material that is acknowledged to a third party even for internal use within a centre.